ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 ---

 <a id="intro"></a>
-### The Art of Clean Code 💎
+## The Art of Clean Code 💎
 Have you ever stared at someone else’s code and thought, _“What kind of sorcery is this?”_ Instead of solving real problems, you’re lost in a labyrinth of loops, conditions, and variables.
-Welcome to a struggle all developers know too well—a battle between **chaos and clarity**.
+This is the struggle all developers face—the eternal battle between **chaos and clarity**.

 >_Code should be written for humans to read, and only incidentally for machines to execute._ — [Harold Abelson](https://en.wikipedia.org/wiki/Hal_Abelson)

 But fear not! **Clean code** isn’t some mythical treasure hidden in a developer’s dungeon—it’s a skill you can master.
-At its core is declarative programming, where you focus on _"what"_ your code does rather than _"how"_ it does it.
+At its core lies declarative programming, where the focus shifts to _what_ your code does, leaving the _how_ in the background.

-Let’s make this real.
+Let’s make this real with an example.
 Say you need to find all the even numbers in a list.
-The **imperative** approach might look like this:
+Here’s how many of us started—with an **imperative** approach:
 ```typescript
 const numbers = [1, 2, 3, 4, 5];
 const evenNumbers = [];